What Social and Emotional Skills do Kids Learn in Preschool?

 Age 3 – Your child should be able to:

-At age three, your child should be able to engage in make-believe play with dolls, animals, and people.
+At age three, the beginning of preschool age, your child should be able to engage in make-believe play with dolls, animals, and people.
 They may copy the behavior of adults and friends, and they should be able to notice other children and join them in play.

 Your child should show affection for friends without prompting and concern for a crying friend.
 Your child may also experience a wide range of emotions at this age, but they should be able to calm down within 10 minutes after you leave.